jorishr/notes-on-methodology/agile/agile.md

 The work in progress needs to be limited.
 As a team you have to figure out what you are capable of delivering.
 This capacity is limited and should be taken seriously, don't overestimate or brag about.

 STEP V: Get predictable
-From an organizational prespective predictability is important, more so then fast delivery.
+From an organizational perspective predictability is important, more so then fast delivery.
 Predictably putting out results is key,

 ### Horizontal slicing approach
 - Sprint one: database;